 Rooibos tea’s polyphenol quotient means it’s naturally high in antioxidants.
 These are the protectors that purge your body from harmful free-radicals.
 In fact, it’s great to drink for an all-round immune system boost.

 Give your skin a boost by drinking Rooibos tea and applying the tea powder topically.
 Its alpha hydroxy acid and zinc content are the perfect succour for sunburn, acne and to help encourage anti-ageing.

 Unlike regular tea and green tea, Rooibos is caffeine free so you can drink as much as you like without it affecting your sleep pattern.
 In fact, it’s a popular treatment for insomnia.
 Experience all its health benefits without the addictive stuff.

 Have healthy hair

 While products can give you hair a luxuriant feel, nourish it from the inside with Rooibos tea to make your follicles happy.
 Rich in zinc, copper and potassium, these minerals can strengthen hair fibres and have been shown to encourage hair-growth speed.

 If you suffer from occasional digestive issues like IBS or stomach cramps, Rooibos tea is just the tonic.
 It contains an abundance of antispasmodic agents that relax muscles – especially in the gut.
 To soothe your tummy, drink a cup half an hour before eating a meal.

 Those who endure kidney stones will have been told to avoid teas as they contain oxalic acid, which can exacerbate the problem.
 Rooibos tea is oxalic acid-free, so it makes a great alternative to regular tea and coffee.

-While indulging in a sumptuous stay at the 12 Apostles or Bushmans Kloof Wilderness Reserve & Wellness Retreat, experience the wonder of Rooibos tea by drinking it in its indigenous habitat.
+While indulging in a sumptuous stay at the The Twelve Apostles or Bushmans Kloof Wilderness Reserve & Wellness Retreat, experience the wonder of Rooibos tea by drinking it in its indigenous habitat.